zhouwei0603/my-proj/README.md

 ### 2. Deploy to docker

-Run this command to build the image on your local machine and start the container.
-You only need to run this command the first time, and whenever you make changes to docker-compose.yml.

 #### Local deployment (VUE portal)

 - `docker compose -f docker-compose.local.yml up --build --no-recreate -d vue`